 - Go ahead and cry!
 The feeling of accomplishment that you get when you cross the line is absolutely amazing.
 I tear up every time.

 - Try to eat foods and drink the chocolate milk that is offered at the finish line.

-I have done several half marathons and I have another one coming up on November 4th in Savannah.
+I have done several half marathons and I have another one coming.
 This will be my first half since I turned 40.
 It will be the first half marathon since I tore a meniscus in my knee.
 But I am gonna do it.
-I am listening to what my body needs (fruits, veggies, water, Honest Sport, etc.), resting when it tells me to, and I will cross that finish line.
+I am listening to what my body needs (fruits, veggies, water, protein, etc.), resting when it tells me to, and I will cross that finish line.

 So, if you are sitting there thinking that you can’t do, I want you to take a moment and believe in YOURSELF.
 You are amazing.
 You can do whatever it is you put your mind to.